-See Prohibitions and Restrictions on Proprietary Trading and Certain Interests in, and Relationships with, Hedge Funds and Private Equity Funds, (Dec.
-10, 2013) available at http://www.federalreserve.gov/newsevents/press/bcreq/bcreq20131210a1.pdf.
+159 See Prohibitions and Restrictions on Proprietary Trading and Certain Interests in, and Relationships with, Hedge Funds and Private Equity Funds, 79 FR 5535 (Jan.
+31, 2014).
+See also proposed amendments at 83 Fed.
+Reg.
+33432 (Jul.
+17, 2018).

-146 306 F.3d 1293 (2d.
+160 306 F.3d 1293 (2d.
 Cir., 2002)

 - .
-Kwiatkowski declared his net worth to be in excess of \$100 million, with liquid assets of \$80 million; - .
-He was warned that "commodity futures trading is highly risky" and a "highly speculative activity," that futures "are purchased on small margins and . . . are subject to sharp price movements," and that he should "carefully consider whether such [futures] trading is suitable for [him]"; - .
 He was warned that because, under some market conditions, he "may find it difficult or impossible to liquidate a position"--meaning that he "may sustain a total loss" of his posted collateral--he should "constantly review [his] exposure . . . and attempt to place at risk only an amount which [he knew he could] afford to lose"; - .
 He was warned that if he chose to trade on margin, he could lose more than what he posted as collateral: - .
 He gave Bear a security interest in all his accounts at the firm, authorized Bear to transfer funds from his other account to his futures account if necessary to avoid margin calls, and authorized Bear to protect itself by liquidating his futures account if Kwiatkowski failed to meet margin requirements.